jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=remoting/http-connector=<http-connector name>:read-attribute(name=server-name)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `include-mechanisms`
-the optional nested `include-mechanisms` element contains a list of allowed `sasl` mechanism names. only mechanisms that are present in this list will be allowed. get the `remoting` `http-connector` `security` `sasl` `include-mechanisms` attribute.
+the optional nested "`include-mechanisms`" element contains a list of allowed `sasl` mechanism names. only mechanisms that are present in this list will be allowed. get the `remoting` `http-connector` `security` `sasl` `include-mechanisms` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl:read-attribute(name=include-mechanisms)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `qop`
-the optional nested `qop` element contains a list of `quality-of-protection` values, in decreasing order of preference. get the `remoting` `http-connector` `security` `sasl` `qop` attribute.
+the optional nested "`qop`" element contains a list of `quality-of-protection` values, in decreasing order of preference. get the `remoting` `http-connector` `security` `sasl` `qop` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl:read-attribute(name=qop)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `reuse-session`
-the optional nested `reuse-session` boolean element specifies whether or not the server should attempt to reuse previously authenticated session information.  the mechanism may or may not support such reuse, and other factors may also prevent it. get the `remoting` `http-connector` `security` `sasl` `reuse-session` attribute.
+the optional nested "`reuse-session`" boolean element specifies whether or not the server should attempt to reuse previously authenticated session information.  the mechanism may or may not support such reuse, and other factors may also prevent it. get the `remoting` `http-connector` `security` `sasl` `reuse-session` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl:read-attribute(name=reuse-session)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `server-auth`
-the optional nested `server-auth` boolean element specifies whether the server should authenticate to the client.  not all mechanisms may support this setting. get the `remoting` `http-connector` `security` `sasl` `server-auth` attribute.
+the optional nested "`server-auth`" boolean element specifies whether the server should authenticate to the client.  not all mechanisms may support this setting. get the `remoting` `http-connector` `security` `sasl` `server-auth` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl:read-attribute(name=server-auth)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `strength`
-the optional nested strength element contains a list of cipher strength values, in decreasing order of preference. get the `remoting` `http-connector` `security` `sasl` `strength` attribute.
+the optional nested "strength" element contains a list of cipher strength values, in decreasing order of preference. get the `remoting` `http-connector` `security` `sasl` `strength` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl:read-attribute(name=strength)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `forward-secrecy`
-the optional nested `forward-secrecy` element contains a boolean value which specifies whether mechanisms that implement forward secrecy between sessions are required. forward secrecy means that breaking into one session will not automatically provide information for breaking into future sessions. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `forward-secrecy` attribute.
+the optional nested "`forward-secrecy`" element contains a boolean value which specifies whether mechanisms that implement forward secrecy between sessions are required. forward secrecy means that breaking into one session will not automatically provide information for breaking into future sessions. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `forward-secrecy` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl/sasl-policy=policy:read-attribute(name=forward-secrecy)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-active`
-the optional nested `no-active` element contains a boolean value which specifies whether mechanisms susceptible to active (`non-dictionary`) attacks are not permitted. false to permit, true to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-active` attribute.
+the optional nested "`no-active`" element contains a boolean value which specifies whether mechanisms susceptible to active (`non-dictionary`) attacks are not permitted. "false" to permit, "true" to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-active` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl/sasl-policy=policy:read-attribute(name=no-active)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-anonymous`
-the optional nested `no-anonymous` element contains a boolean value which specifies whether mechanisms that accept anonymous login are permitted.  false to permit, true to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-anonymous` attribute.
+the optional nested "`no-anonymous`" element contains a boolean value which specifies whether mechanisms that accept anonymous login are permitted.  "false" to permit, "true" to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-anonymous` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl/sasl-policy=policy:read-attribute(name=no-anonymous)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-dictionary`
-the optional nested `no-dictionary` element contains a boolean value which specifies whether mechanisms susceptible to passive dictionary attacks are permitted.  false to permit, true to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-dictionary` attribute.
+the optional nested "`no-dictionary`" element contains a boolean value which specifies whether mechanisms susceptible to passive dictionary attacks are permitted.  "false" to permit, "true" to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-dictionary` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl/sasl-policy=policy:read-attribute(name=no-dictionary)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-plain-text`
-the optional nested `no-plain-text` element contains a boolean value which specifies whether mechanisms susceptible to simple plain passive attacks (`e.g.`, plain) are not permitted.    false to permit, true to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-plain-text` attribute.
+the optional nested "`no-plain-text`" element contains a boolean value which specifies whether mechanisms susceptible to simple plain passive attacks (`e.g`., "plain") are not permitted.    "false" to permit, "true" to deny. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `no-plain-text` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl/sasl-policy=policy:read-attribute(name=no-plain-text)`

 ## syntax of the operation to get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `pass-credentials`
-the optional nested `pass-credentials` element contains a boolean value which specifies whether mechanisms that pass client credentials are required. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `pass-credentials` attribute.
+the optional nested "`pass-credentials`" element contains a boolean value which specifies whether mechanisms that pass client credentials are required. get the `remoting` `http-connector` `security` `sasl` `sasl-policy` `policy` `pass-credentials` attribute.
 `/subsystem=remoting/http-connector=<http-connector name>/security=sasl/sasl-policy=policy:read-attribute(name=pass-credentials)`